domRiddle/ASF/IPC.md

 {"Message":"OK","Result":{"AcceptGifts":false,"TradingPreferences":0},"Success":true}
 ```

-In comparison with `GET /Api/Type`, this endpoint returns JSON representation of an object of given type.
+In comparison with `GET /Api/Type`, this endpoint returns JSON representation of an object of given type, in its default state.

 ---